A deeper brand experience with Drupal and Alexa

 When we ask Alexa for our Flash Briefing (utterance), this voice command is converted into code (intent), which is then sent to the OBJ's Drupal website (endpoint).
 Once Drupal has this information, it can respond with the latest news from the OBJ database (response).
 The Amazon Echo then reads that response to the user.

 Taking advantage of every method and opportunity for consumers to engage with your brand is essential to staying relevant and building a deeper brand experience.
-Although I have only done this with one website, obj.ca, it proves that we can connect Amazon Echo to any Drupal website and that means the sky's the limit on what we can send through a Skill and what we can integrate.
+Although I have only done this with one website, obj.ca, it proves that we can connect Amazon Echo to any Drupal website.
+This means the sky's the limit on what we can send through a Skill and what we can integrate.

 You can find the OBJ Skill on Amazon.ca or through the Alexa app.